 Benefit #2.
 Less Heat Retention

-It's essential to have a good mattress for your mattress in the summer if you're going to sleep in a hot room.
-Essentia mattresses are a good choice because they wick heat away from the body and dissipate it, so you don't overheat at night.
+It's essential to have a good mattress in the summer if you're going to sleep in a hot room.
+Essentia Beyond Latex Organic Foam mattresses are a good choice because they wick heat away from the body and dissipate it, so you don't overheat at night.

 If you're a sleeper that gets too warm under the covers, memory foam beds will help you balance out your body temperature regulation.
-Essentia’s Classic 8, for example, naturally pulls heat away from your body and sleeps three degrees cooler than your body temperature.
+Essentia’s Classic REM5, for example, naturally pulls heat away from your body and sleeps five degrees cooler than your body temperature.

 Benefit #3.
 Hypoallergenic

 Unlike other mattresses, Essentia memory foam doesn't retain any allergens like dust mites or mold.
 The foam’s dense structure makes it inhospitable to these irritants.
-This means that if you have an allergy or sensitivity, a memory foam mattress will allow you to sleep soundly!
+This means that if you have an allergy or sensitivity, Essentia's Beyond Latex organic foam mattress will allow you to sleep soundly!

 Give your body the comfort and support of natural memory foam.
 Essentia mattresses are crafted with high-quality, organic ingredients that prevent you from inhaling the harsh chemicals that other polyurethane mattresses contain.